Military beret: Rhodesia

 Acting Lieutenant Nigel John Theron of 2 Commando, Rhodesian Light Infantry, receives the Bronze Cross of Rhodesia in 1976.

 Zimbabwe-Rhodesia made changes to the army in 1979 and shortly after Zimbabwe disbanded all the regiments Rhodesian Security Forces in favour of the Zimbabwe Defence Forces in 1979–1981.
 Up to this point the Security Forces wore the beret as the primary working dress and service dress headgear.
 Like most countries formerly associated with the British Empire, Berets were coloured according to unit or service branch, with a distinctive regimental cap badge pinned above the left eye.
 The Rhodesian Security Forces were integrated into the new Zimbabwe Defence Forces in 1980.
+Rhodesia introduced a brown beret as a new colour for use of the Selous Scouts.